 Advice about wood care

 Nothing lasts forever, but wood is tough stuff.
-Proper wood care will keep things looking good indefinitely, and they can improve with age.
+Proper wood care will keep it looking good indefinitely, and it can improve with age.
 Wooden kitchenware has been used for centuries, and people value antique bowls for their aged appearance.

 If it’s a utility bowl, you can put it to hard every-day use and let it slowly develop a surface patina that reflects its history.
 But don’t put it in the dishwasher or keep it in the fridge.
 Don’t leave moist food in the bowl after use, and don’t let fruit spoil in the bowl, or it may stain.
-Don’t be too precious about it.
 Just use the bowl – it’s a functional item.
-Hand wash it quickly, and dry it immediately with a towel.
-Occasionally re-oil it if you wish.
+Wipe it after use.
+Hand wash it quickly, scrub it with detergent if necessary, and dry it immediately with a towel.
+Re-oil it occasionally if you wish.
 Repeated over the years, this will give a bowl a patina that will become part of its charm.
 Friction from a dry towel will improve the surface shine and help get rid of any superficial water marks.
-A ceramic bowl may keep its new appearance longer, but only until it chips or breaks!

-If you want to keep a wooden bowl in as-new condition, protect it from knocks and scratches.
+To keep a wooden bowl in as-new condition, protect it from knocks and scratches.
 Don’t expose it to liquids.
 If you keep the bowl dry, it will need nothing more than perhaps an occasional rub with wax polish.
 Some wood species change colour slowly with time and exposure to light.
 Some fade, and others become darker and richer.
 Finishes with U-V protection may slow the change.

 Refreshing the finish